 - This event has passed.

-General registration, $85 includes both sessions–please enroll here: General Registration
+General registration, $45, one session, please enroll here: General Registration

-CGMS Alumni and Faculty, $65 includes both sessions, please enroll here: CGMS Registration
+CGMS Alumni and Faculty, $35, one session, please enroll here: CGMS Registration